Azure/azure-digital-twins-graph-viewer/README.md

+# IMPORTANT NOTE

+The Digital Twins Graph Viewer in this repository was built for the Digital Twins early preview released in 2018.
+It is not compatible with the latest Azure Digital Twins service released in June 2020.
+For interacting with the Azure Digital Twins service, please refer to the [documentation](https://docs.microsoft.com/en-us/azure/digital-twins/) for code samples.

+**The code in this repository cannot be used with newly deployed Azure Digital Twins instances.**

 # Introduction
 This "Azure Digital Twins Graph Viewer" serves as a front-end to the [Azure Digital Twins](https://azure.microsoft.com/en-us/services/digital-twins/) spatial intelligence graph.
 It provides the following features:
 - Visualizing the relationship between spaces, devices and sensors created in the Azure Digital Twins model